sigmaister/copy_CollapsOS/CODE.md

 routines or that call a routine that explicitly states that it preserves shadow registers.

+## Z for success

+The vast majority of routines use the Z flag to indicate success.
+When Z is set, it indicates success.
+When Z is unset, it indicates error.
+This follows the tradition of a zero indicating success and a nonzero indicating error.

+Important note: only Z indicate success.
+Many routines return a meaningful nonzero value in A and still set Z to indicate success.

+In error conditions, however, most of the time A is set to an error code.

+In many routines, this is specified verbosely, but it's repeated so often that I started writing it in short form, "Z for success", which means what is described here.

 ## Stack management

 Keeping the stack "balanced" is a big challenge when writing assembler code.